atamagnini/Python_diseases-development/README.md

 # diseases-development
-The script allows to show through graphs and small tables the correlation between the causes of terminal diseases based on the development of a country.
+Is a quick python script that allows to show through graphs and small tables the correlation between the causes of terminal diseases based on the development of a country.
+To use, edit script.py (the fileroots) and swap in your info.

-There are three csv docs attached to the repository, that are the database for the script.
+There are three .csv docs attached to the repository, that are the database for the script.

-Programmed in Spyder, using Anaconda
+Written in Spyder (Anaconda)
 Libraries used: Pandas, Matplotlib and Seaborn